 (1839 – present)

-Towards the end of the nineteenth century, the firm began to create beautiful gem-set, hand fabricated Art Nouveau jewels.
+Toward the end of the nineteenth century, the firm began to create beautiful gem-set, hand fabricated Art Nouveau jewels.
 Its pieces are among the finest examples of American Art Nouveau jewelry featuring finely chased surfaces, unusual gemstones, as well as the typical Art Nouveau motifs of curvaceous women, vines, garlands, flowers, and insects.
 In 1916, J.E.
 Caldwell relocated to a more fashionable and affluent part of town, at the corner of Juniper and Chestnut Street.1 Throughout the 1920’s, the firm produced fine pieces of Art Deco jewelry for which it is still known.
 They continue to offer high-quality jewels in accordance with current styles.

 Maker’s Marks and Timeline: